devartgr/joomla-devart-widgets/README.md

 - DevArt Events source requires DevArt Events when used.
 - DevArt Video source requires DevArt Video when used.
 - Legacy Manual/Mixed widgets normalise to Custom Lists until a list is selected.
-- Existing sites should install the `1.9.1` package ZIP once before later Joomla native updates.
+- Existing sites should install a `1.9.1` or later package ZIP once before later Joomla native updates.

 ---